ccnPeon/eos_cvp_interface_sync/README.md

 The script will prompt for your CVP username/password upon execution.
 This will be the user that is notated in the creation of the CVP Task.
 The task will not be execute and should not perform a change on the interfaces.

+This script will also copy running configuration to startup

 ### Prerequisites
 * CVP Configlet that matches the name of <switch_hostname>_Interfaces